Locally finitely presented and coherent hearts: Introduction

-Once a new Abelian category is at hand, a natural question asks under which conditions such a category is the nicest possible.
-Under the classical hierarchy on Abelian categories introduced by Grothendieck \cite{Gro}, the so-called Grothendieck categories are high up in the list.
-In order to study when the heart of a $t$-structure is a Grothendieck category, it is almost unavoidable to require that $\mathcal{D}$ has (arbitrary set-indexed) coproducts.
-The problem has deserved a lot of attention in recent times (see \cite{CGM}, \cite{CG}, \cite{PS1}, \cite{PS2}, \cite{PS3}, \cite{Bo}, \cite{Lu}, \cite{Laking}).
-Out of this deep work, roughly speaking, we can say that for all compactly generated $t$-structures appearing in nature the corresponding heart is a Grothendieck category, and what remains open in this vein is to identify all the smashing $t$-structures, at least when $\mathcal{D}$ is compactly generated, for which the heart is a Grothendieck category.
+Once a new Abelian category is at hand, it is natural to ask if, with reasonable hypotheses, this category acquires stronger properties.
+For example, in the classical hierarchy of Abelian categories introduced by Grothendieck \cite{Gro}, the so-called Grothendieck categories are high up in the list.
+In order to understand when the heart $\H$ of a $t$-structure $\tau$ is a Grothendieck category, it is almost unavoidable to require that the ambient triangulated category $\mathcal{D}$ has (arbitrary, set-indexed) coproducts.
+The problem of characterizing those $\tau$ whose heart is Grothendieck has deserved a lot of attention in recent years (see, for example, \cite{CGM}, \cite{CG}, \cite{PS1}, \cite{PS2}, \cite{PS3}, \cite{Bo}, \cite{Lu}, \cite{Laking}).
+Out of this deep work {and the conclusive papers \cite{Bo} and \cite{Saorin-Stovicek}, we now know that} the hearts of all the compactly generated $t$-structures are Grothendieck categories, {even locally finitely presented.} The unique task still to be completed in this direction is to identify all the smashing $t$-structures, for which the heart is a Grothendieck category. {The class of smashing $t$-structures strictly contains that of the compactly generated ones and, in the middle of them, two other classes of $t$-structures have received attention.
+When $\mathcal{D}$ is compactly generated, one considers the $t$-structures with definable co-aisle (see \cite{Kr_coherent} for the definition of definable subcategory).
+Alternatively, if $\mathcal{D}$ is not necessarily compactly generated, but admits some enhancement that allows one to meaningfully define homotopy colimits (e.g., this is the case when $\D$ is the base of a strong and stable derivator, see \cite{Groth}, or when it is the homotopy category of a stable $\infty$-category, see \cite{Lu}) a $t$-structure $\tau$ is called homotopically smashing when its co-aisle is closed under directed homotopy colimits.
+Both the $t$-structures with definable co-aisle and the homotopically smashing $t$-structures have a heart that is a Grothendieck category (see \cite{SSV} for the former case and \cite{Saorin-Stovicek} for the latter), and actually both types of t-structures coincide when $\D$ is the compactly generated base of a strong and stable derivator (see \cite{Laking}).
+Out of these two subclasses, an identification of the remaining smashing $t$-structures whose heart is a Grothendieck category is still missing.}